 Start your morning with a stroll along Hobart’s pretty working waterfront toward Salamanca Place, where rows of Georgian sandstone warehouses have been converted into galleries, theatres, restaurants and cutting-edge boutiques.
 On Saturday mornings you can wander around more than 300 stalls at the Salamanca Market (8.30am-3pm) for fresh local produce, handmade arts and crafts and antiques.
 Or browse the works of designers and artists at the Spacebar Gallery in Salamanca Arts Centre.
 Enjoy lunch at Jack Greene in Salamanca Square and dine on gourmet burgers and craft beers.

 Leave two to three hours to explore the provocative collection at Mona (Museum of Old and New Art), Australia’s largest privately owned museum.
 The Mona ferry departs from Brooke Street Pier and takes roughly 25 minutes.
-The cavernous galleries are filled with controversial, thought-provoking works, and information and interviews with the artists is available via a free iPod touch for all visitors.
+The cavernous galleries are filled with controversial, thought-provoking works, and information and interviews with the artists is available via The O, a unique device available for all visitors.
 Head back to Hobart for a waterfront dinner at Frank, dining on Argentinean-style dishes such as fire-roasted oysters, Southern calamari and charcoal-grilled meats.
-Afterwards catch a performance at the Theatre Royal, Australia’s longest-running theatre, or enjoy a tipple at Dier Makr on Collins Street.
-Rest your head at the Henry Jones Art Hotel, which is housed in a converted 19th century warehouse on Hobart’s waterfront.
+Afterwards catch a performance at the Theatre Royal, Australia’s longest-running theatre, or taste Tasmania’s finest tipples at Lark Distillery.
+Rest your head at Moss Hotel, which is housed in a converted warehouse on Hobart’s waterfront.

 Day 2: Scale Mount Wellington

-Tuck into Belgium waffles or croque monsieur at Daci & Daci Bakers, before the 30-minute drive up to the summit of Mount Wellington, 1270 metres (4167 feet) above sea level.
+Tuck into sourdough crumpets or a chilli omelette at Room For A Pony, before the 30-minute drive up to the summit of Mount Wellington, 1,270 metres (4,167 feet) above sea level.
 From the lookout you can take in sweeping views over Hobart, Bruny Island and the Tasman Peninsula.
 Wellington Park is threaded with tracks and trails for bushwalking, bike riding and horse riding.
 Hike to Silver Falls along the Pipeline Track (40 minutes return) or follow the Lenah Valley Track (45 minutes return) to Sphinx Rock.

-Back in Hobart, join a one-hour Historic Cruise up the Derwent River to see the city's notable landmarks including the Botanical Gardens, the Tasman Bridge and Government House.
+Back in Hobart, join a one-hour Historic Cruise up the Derwent River to see the city's notable landmarks, including the Botanical Gardens, the Tasman Bridge and Government House.
 Or visit TMAG (Tasmanian Museum and Art Gallery) to delve into Tasmania’s Aboriginal history and see objects from the country’s oldest scientific society, the Royal Society of Tasmania, established in 1843.
 The museum also houses an extensive collection of colonial and contemporary art.
-Book well in advance for 20-seat restaurant Templo, where chef Matt Breen delivers a tasting menu of Italian-inspired dishes.
-Then spend the night within a grand old Regency house at Islington Hotel, choosing from 11 lavishly furnished guest rooms, each with a distinctive character.
+For dinner, book well in advance for the 20-seat restaurant Templo, where chef Matt Breen delivers a tasting menu of Italian-inspired dishes.

 Day 3: Day trip to Bruny Island

 Drive 40 minutes south from Hobart to the sleepy seaside town of Kettering.
-From here you can catch the 20-minute ferry to Bruny Island, which sits in the D'Entrecasteaux Channel off the southeast coast of Tasmania.
-Explore the wild coastline, tall forests and gentle green hills on foot in your own time.
+From here you can catch the 20-minute ferry to Bruny Island via SeaLink Bruny Island and explore the wild coastline, tall forests and gentle green hills on foot in your own time.
 Climb the stairs to the lookout above the Neck – a narrow, sandy isthmus connecting north and south Bruny Island – to take in 360-degree views over Adventure Bay.
 Cross over to South Bruny Island, where you can walk along the coastal track to Penguin Island and Fluted Cape (2.5 hours return), or stroll along the white sands of Sandy Bay.
 For a more in-depth experience, choose one of the many tour options available.
 Pennicott Wilderness Journeys offers a three-hour wilderness cruise where you can spot Australian fur seals, dolphins, migrating whales and sea birds, or opt for their Tasmanian Seafood Seduction tour.

 Bruny Island is renowned for its food and wine.
 Sample artisan cow’s and goat’s milk cheeses at the Bruny Island Cheese Co. and freshly shucked oysters at Get Shucked, both at Great Bay.
 Call into Bruny Island Providore at Adventure Bay to stock up on chocolates and handmade fudge, then visit Australia’s southernmost vineyard, Bruny Island Premium Wines in Lunawanna.
-Stay the night in a bed and breakfast or intimate cottage amid wilderness at Hundred Acre Hideaway which offers two self-contained luxury properties nestled on Mount Mangana, each with a private hot tub filled with fresh mountain spring water.
-Alternatively visit Bruny Island on a day tour from Hobart, with Bruny Island Traveller or Bruny Island Safaris.
+To round up your culinary adventure, head back to Hobart and enjoy the final meal of your stay at Dier Makr.